The Different Types Of Cooker Hoods For Your Kitchen

 Chimney Hood:

 A chimney hood is probably the most common option, and likely what comes to mind most when you think about a cooker hood.
 A chimney hood is fixed to your wall and has a chimney coming out of the top of the appliance for venting the air.
-Most often chimney hoods can be vented or circulating.
+Most often, chimney hoods can be vented or recirculated.

 Things to consider: